-6.9.4 External Corner
+8.4 External Corner

-An external box corner flashing is used to fix the external corners, refer to Figure 6.
-Alternatively a trim external boxed corner can also be formed.
+A HardieTM 14mm external box corner flashing is used to form the external corners, refer to Figures 6 and 8.
+Alternatively, a trim external boxed corner can also be formed, refer to Figure 7.

-Note: All joint mouldings to be fixed at 400mm centres both sides.
+Note: All vertically installed joint mouldings to be fixed at 400mm centres both sides.

-6.9.5 Internal Corner
+8.5 Internal Corner

-An internal corner flashing is to be used to form an internal corner joint, refer to Figure 9.
+A HardieTM 14mm internal corner flashing is to be used to form an internal corner joint, refer to Figure 9.
 An extra stud is required in internal corners.

-Note: All joint mouldings to be fixed at 400mm centres both sides.
+Note: All vertically installed joint mouldings to be fixed at 400mm centres both sides.